 Takeovers, mergers, corporate restructuring and related issues

-These will be considered on a case by case basis to determine whether they are in the best interests of shareholders.
+These will be considered on a case-by-case basis to determine whether they are in the best interests of shareholders.

-In certain circumstances, Hosking’s instructions regarding the exercise of voting rights may not be implemented in full, including where the underlying issuer imposes share blocking restrictions on the securities, the underlying beneficiary has not arranged the appropriate power of attorney documentation, the relevant securities are out on loan or the relevant custodian or ISS do not process a proxy or provide insufficient notice of a vote.
+In certain circumstances, the Firm’s instructions regarding the exercise of voting rights may not be implemented in full, including where the underlying issuer imposes share blocking restrictions on the securities, the underlying beneficiary has not arranged the appropriate power of attorney documentation, the relevant securities are out on loan, or the relevant custodian or ISS do not process a proxy or provide insufficient notice of a vote.
 In addition, the exercise of voting rights may be constrained by certain country or company specific issues such as voting caps, votes on a show of hands (rather than a poll) and other procedures or requirements under the constitution of the relevant company or applicable law.

 2. Multi-Counsellor Approach

-Hosking’s investment strategy is founded on a multi-counsellor approach with each portfolio manager essentially operating on an autonomous basis.
+The Firm’s investment strategy is founded on a multi-counsellor approach with each portfolio manager essentially operating on an autonomous basis.
 The decision as to whether to follow or to override an ISS recommendation or what action to take in respect of other shareholder rights is ultimately taken by the individual portfolio manager(s) who hold the position.
 In circumstances where more than one portfolio manager holds the stock in question, it is feasible, under this multi-counsellor approach, that the portfolio managers may have divergent views on the proxy vote in question and may vote their portion of the total holding differently.

 3. Preventing or Managing any Conflicts of Interest arising from the Exercise of Voting Rights

-During the proxy voting process, Hosking may be confronted with conflicts of interest.
+During the proxy voting process, Hosking Partners may be confronted with conflicts of interest.
 The Firm has developed detailed and effective strategies for determining when and how any voting rights are to be exercised, to the exclusive benefit of its clients.
-Hosking ensures that all potential and actual conflicts are identified, evaluated, managed, monitored and recorded.
+Hosking Partners ensures that all potential and actual conflicts are identified, evaluated, managed, monitored and recorded.
 It is the Firm’s policy and duty to act in the best interests of its clients.
 Should a conflict of interest arise, the Firm’s Management Committee would take such steps as it considers appropriate to achieve fair treatment, including disclosure of the conflict to the affected clients, if required.

 Where, in relation to a particular proposed vote, a potential conflict of interest is identified, it is notified to the Management Committee prior to the vote taking place.
 The Management Committee makes the final voting decision.